Families of 0-dimensional submanifolds on supercurves: Backgrounds

 From now on, we will only consider the superspaces over $\cc$.

-Similar to the ordinary space, locally free sheaves on superspaces can be defined.
+Similar to the ordinary space, We can define locally free sheaves on superspaces.
 The only difference is that they have even and odd ranks.
 For example, a free sheaf of rank $(p\vb q)$ on a superspace $S$ is $\oo_S^{\,p} \oplus \Pi \oo_S^{\,q}$, where $\Pi \oo_S^{\,q}$ is the parity reversed bundle of $\oo_S^{\,q}$.